-Lewis Libby is Senior Vice President of Hudson Institute.
+Lewis Libby is senior vice president of Hudson Institute.
 He guides the Institute’s program on national security and defense issues, devoting particular attention to U.S. national security strategy, strategic planning, the future of Asia, the Middle East, and the war against Islamic radicalism.

-Before joining Hudson, Libby held several high level positions in the federal government related to his current work on national security and homeland security affairs.
+Before joining Hudson, Mr. Libby held several high level positions in the federal government related to his current work on national security and homeland security affairs.
 This included roughly a dozen years working in the White House, the U.S. Department of Defense, and the U.S. Department of State.

-Prior to joining the George W. Bush administration, Libby served as the managing partner of the Washington office of the international law firm Dechert.
+Prior to joining the George W. Bush administration, Mr. Libby served as the managing partner of the Washington office of the international law firm Dechert.
 He was a member of the firm’s litigation department and chaired the Washington office’s Public Policy Practice Group.
-He also served as the Managing Partner of the Washington Office of the law firm, Mudge, Rose, Guthrie, Alexander & Ferdon.
+He also served as the managing partner of the Washington office of the law firm, Mudge, Rose, Guthrie, Alexander & Ferdon.
 His legal practice in those years involved work on a major study of the legal framework for domestic security response, and a number of corporate governance and international and homeland security-related transactions or matters, as well as representation of major international corporations from various industries, including television and cable media, finance, energy, trading, computer, transportation, and defense.
 During these years Mr. Libby provided pro bono legal services to writers, artists, actors, scholars, public servants, and the arts.

-In 1993, Libby was awarded the Department of Defense Distinguished Service Award and the Department of the Navy Distinguished Public Service Award.
+In 1993, Mr. Libby was awarded the Department of Defense Distinguished Service Award and the Department of the Navy Distinguished Public Service Award.
 He received the Department of State’s Foreign Affairs Award for Public Service in 1985.

-A magna cum laude graduate of Yale University, Libby received the Robert D. French Award for leadership and scholarship.
+A magna cum laude graduate of Yale University, Mr. Libby received the Robert D. French Award for leadership and scholarship.
 He also graduated Columbia University Law School, where he was the Harlan Fiske Stone Scholar.

-Libby’s notable publications and lectures on national and homeland security include “Twilight of the Arabs: The Contest for Leadership in the Muslim World” (with Hillel Fradkin), Weekly Standard, 2010.
+Mr. Libby’s notable publications and lectures on national and homeland security include “Twilight of the Arabs: The Contest for Leadership in the Muslim World” (with Hillel Fradkin), Weekly Standard, 2010.
 In June 2010 he gave Hudson Institute’s James H. Doolittle lecture, entitled “Changing U.S. Policy in the War Against Islamic Extremism.”
 Other major talks include “Present Challenges,” Spring 2010, “Revisiting the War in Afghanistan,” November 2009, and “American Policy and the Islamic World, Today and Tomorrow” (September 2010).
 He was the Executive Editor of Conduct of the Persian Gulf War in 1992.
 His novel, The Apprentice, is set in Japan in 1903, and was published by Graywolf Press, 1996, and St. Martin’s Press, 2001, 2005.